aistabci/abci-docs/en/docs/faq.md

 * On August 11, 2021, the **Old Area** was set to read-only.
 Also, on January 25, 2022, all data transferring from the **Old Area** was completed.
 You should use the **New Area** from now on.
 * The path `/groups[1-2]/gAA50NNN` has been replaced by a symlink to the migration destination, so the GPFS file system assigned to the **Old Area** cannot be accessed.
 * The setting of the symlink of the path `/fs3/d00[1-2]/gAA50NNN` is scheduled for maintenance in early March 2022.
-Thereafter, the GPFS file system allocated to the **Old Area** will no longer be accessible.
+After the maintenance, the GPFS file system allocated to the **Old Area** will no longer be accessible.
 * Once the symlink setting is completed, the same path as before will be accessible.